immaturehuman/fau-hackathon-2025/README.md

-# fau-hackathon-2025
+# FAU Agentic AI Hackathon Challenge 2025

-Florida Atlantic University - Hackathon 2025 - Agentic AI
+## This is my submission for the FAU Agentic AI Hackathon Challenge.